 - where required, focus on the safest and most dignified use of restrictive interventions including physical restraint

 The Standards were published in April 2019 (and have now replaced the BILD Code of Practice).
-Version 1.1 (August 2019) is available to download here.
+The latest version is available to download here.

 Please follow this link to the executive summary of the evaluation of the RRN Training Standards and the BILD Association of Certified Training certification.